Realife-Brahmin/Mentors_Without_Borders/README.md

 Before you begin, ensure you have the following installed:
 - Julia (latest version recommended).
 Visit [the official Julia website](https://julialang.org/downloads/) for installation instructions.
-- A text editor or an IDE that supports Julia (e.g., VSCode with the Julia extension, Atom with Juno, or Jupyter Notebook).
+- A text editor or an IDE that supports Julia (e.g., [VSCode](https://code.visualstudio.com/download) with the Julia extension).

-- Students who wish to be a part of the free course may [email](mailto:aryan.r.jha@gmail.com) me for the Slack Channel link.
+Students who wish to be a part of the free course may [email](mailto:aryan.r.jha@gmail.com) me for the Slack Channel link.

 ## How does the course work?
 - The course is almost entirely done asynchronously.
 While there is a weekly contact hour (12 Noon Pacific Time), it is reserved for doubts in exercise problems, troubleshooting sessions, etc.